ChristofferKarlsson/compute-engine-workshop/4-load-balancing/README.md

 If wanted, the HTTP health check can be setup on a specific path on the server, such as `/status`.
 This allows you to setup a specific health page that check integrations and whatnot that might be of interest.

-(TODO: Write more about how health checks affect instances and traffic?)

 The health check command is located under `gcloud compute health-checks`

 * Create an HTTP health check with the name `http-basic-check`